GuildCrafts/core-data-structures/data-structures.md

 ### Doubly-Linked List

-The interface for the Doubly-Linked List is the same as the Linked List above, _except_ that they use a double-link node (see below).
+The interface for the Doubly-Linked List is the same as the Linked List above, _except_ that it uses a double-link node (see below).

 From [Wikipedia](https://en.wikipedia.org/wiki/Doubly_linked_list) [edited]: